sryu1/jsbgym/README.md

 ### 3D

-Visualising with FlightGear requires the Gymnasium environment to be created with a FlightGear-enabled environment ID by changing 'NoFG' -> 'FG'.
+Visualising with FlightGear requires the Gymnasium environment to be created with a FlightGear-enabled environment ID by changing 'NoFG' -> 'FG' and specifying the render_mode in `gym.make()`.
 For example:

 ```python
 env = gym.make('JSBSim-TurnHeadingControlTask-Cessna172P-Shaping.STANDARD-FG-v0', render_mode="flightgear")